Chirality (chemistry): In inorganic chemistry

 Chirality is a symmetry property, not a property of any part of the periodic table.
 Thus many inorganic materials, molecules, and ions are chiral.
 Quartz is an example from the mineral kingdom.
 Such noncentric materials are of interest for applications in nonlinear optics.

 In the areas of coordination chemistry and organometallic chemistry, chirality is pervasive and of practical importance.
 A famous example is tris(bipyridine)ruthenium(II) complex in which the three bipyridine ligands adopt a chiral propeller-like arrangement.
-The two enantiomers of complexes such as [Ru(2,2′-bipyridine)3]2+ may be designated as Λ (capital lambda, the Greek version of "L") for a left-handed twist of the propeller described by the ligands, and Δ (capital delta, Greek "D") for a right-handed twist (pictured).
-Also cf. dextro- and levo- (laevo-).
+The two enantiomers of complexes such as [Ru(2,2′-bipyridine)3]2+ may be designated as Λ (capital lambda, the Greek version of "L") for a left-handed twist of the propeller described by the ligands, and Δ (capital delta, Greek "D") for a right-handed twist (pictured). dextro- and levo-rotation (the clockwise and counterclockwise optical rotation of plane-polarized light) uses similar notation, but shouldn't be confused.

 Chiral ligands confer chirality to a metal complex, as illustrated by metal-amino acid complexes.
 If the metal exhibits catalytic properties, its combination with a chiral ligand is the basis of asymmetric catalysis.